danielkummer/nixon-pi/README.md

 == Controlling

-The daemon is controlled via redis.
-The following keys are used:
+The daemon is controlled via sinatra web application, see the example page at [YOURIP]:9999

-* mode - operation mode, accepts display_free_value display_time
-* free_value - tube values if mode is display_free_value
-* time_format - output format "%H%M%S", see http://www.ruby-doc.org/core-1.9.3/Time.html

 == State machine

 The service uses a state machine to handle local executions.
-Generate a state machine diagram with
+Generate a state machine diagram with for example:

     rake state_machine:draw FILE=./lib/nixieberry/handlers/tube_handler_state_machine.rb CLASS=NixieBerry::TubeHandlerStateMachine --trace